-Samples are analyzed for TDS, chlorides, sulfates, petroleum, metals, or other parameters as appropriate, in order to determine what actions are needed in each case.
-Because sampling is usually done in response to a complaint, following a known spill, or because of a problem noticed by a field inspector, and is in or near historic oil and gas areas, this data may be biased.
-In other words, our sampling data is more likely to show water quality problems much more often than random sampling would.
+Samples are analyzed for TDS, chlorides, sulfates, petroleum, metals, and/or other parameters as appropriate, in order to determine what actions are needed in each case.
+Because sampling is usually done in response to a complaint, following a known spill, or because of a problem noticed by a field inspector, and is in or near historic oil and gas areas, this data is not a representative sample of general groundwater quality of the State.

 In 1984, OWRB established a monitoring network to determine the ambient quality of major aquifers for the development of numeric groundwater quality standards.
 Between 1984 and 1992, OWRB collected annual samples from a network of more than 200 domestic, irrigation, stock, and municipal water wells.
 Samples were analyzed for major ions and metals.
 Unfortunately, this program was discontinued after nine years of data collection due to lack of funding.
-However, in 2012 OWRB received funding for development and implementation of a statewide, aquifer-based water quality program.
+However, in 2012 OWRB received funding for development and implementation of a statewide, aquiferbased water quality program.
 The Groundwater Monitoring and Assessment Program (GMAP) began its baseline phase in 2013.
 As of 2016, 690 wells from 21 major aquifers had been sampled, with an additional major aquifer scheduled for characterization in 2017.
 Beginning in 2018, a subset of wells from all major aquifers will be sampled semiannually to monitor long-term and seasonal trends in water quality.
 Samples are analyzed for major ions, nutrients, and metals.